Misinformation is not about Bad Facts: An Analysis of the Production and Consumption of Fringe Content: Datasets and Measures

 \subsubsection{\textsc{StyloMetrix}}

 is a grammar-related statistical representation of text.
-It allows for representing a text sample of any length with a linguistic vector of a fixed size~\cite{okulskastyles}.
-It has several preferable characteristics over well-known contextual embedding, such as BERT.
+This tool allows for representing a text sample of any length with a linguistic vector of a fixed size~\cite{okulskastyles} offering several preferable characteristics over well-known contextual embedding, such as BERT.
 First, \textsc{StyloMetrix} vectors encode entire documents, resolving the issue of varying text lengths.
 This could help when combining texts from multiple platforms, such as Facebook and Twitter.
-Second, \textsc{StyloMetrix} vectors encode the entire sample's stylistic structure, not the words' ``meanings''. \citet{okulskastyles} show that show that \textsc{StyloMetrix} (without a semantic layer) is sufficient to detect the genre of the text.
+Second, \textsc{StyloMetrix} vectors aim to encode the entire sample's stylistic structure, not the words' meanings.